 Recreational boat sales posted their second consecutive month of weak growth in October, leaving the industry farther from the full-year gains forecasters were hoping for when 2016 began.

-Industrywide sales rose just 1.3 percent to 6,953 boats and sales in the main powerboat segments declined slightly — 0.3 percent, or 14 boats, to 4,908, in 28 states that represent about 62 percent of the national market, Statistical Surveys reported.
+Industrywide sales rose just 1.3 percent to 6,953 boats and sales in the main powerboat segments declined slightly — 0.3 percent, or 14 boats, to 4,908, in 28 states that represent about 62 percent of the national market, Statistical Surveys said today.

 Statistical Surveys sales director Ryan Kloppe said that despite the generally flat sales there were solid gains during the month among aluminum fishing boats, ski and wake boats and personal watercraft.

-And, he said, sales at fall shows — particularly the Fort Lauderdale International Boat Show, where “the feedback I heard was good” — should help boost November and December sales numbers.
+And he said sales at fall shows such as the Fort Lauderdale International Boat Show, where “the feedback I heard was good,” should help boost November and December sales numbers.

 “I think we’re still on pace for 5 to 6 percent overall sales growth for the year,” he said.